 The inaugural Rail Week will celebrate the diverse and rewarding career opportunities available across the rail sector.

-The Rail Week initiative has been the brainchild of the professional networking association Young Rail Professionals (YRP), and YRP is now urging organisations across the rail industry to get involved by pledging to host events and reach out to schools, colleges and parents in their area.
+The Rail Week initiative has been the brainchild of the professional networking association Young Rail Professionals (YRP), and many organisations across the rail industry are also getting involved by pledging to host events and reach out to schools, colleges and parents in their area.

 “By getting the whole sector involved in Rail Week, we can collectively bridge the skills gap and celebrate the great careers in rail.
 It is important that companies across the sector and country get involved so we can truly represent the industry.”

-The initiative is already gaining momentum, with a number of industry leaders having already agreed to back Rail Week.
-These include Network Rail, Transport for London, the Department for Transport and the National Skills Academy for Rail.
+The initiative in 2016 saw over 70 companies and organisations coming together and delivering over 150 events across the country.
+Rail Week 2017 is already gaining momentum, with a number of industry leaders having already agreed to back Rail Week.
+These include Rail Delivery Group, Transport for London, the Department for Transport, Great Western Railway and the National Skills Academy for Rail.

-Confirmed events for the week itself include the Railway Challenge, a competition organised by the Institution of Mechanical Engineers where teams of students and young professionals build a functioning locomotive, and the Next Generation Rail conference highlighting innovation across the sector.
+Confirmed events for the week itself include a visit to the GWR Reading Train Care Depot and the largest ever rail career “High” Speed Networking event at the notable Institute of Civil Engineers building which will see up to 100 pairs of young professionals and key stage 3 students.
 Meanwhile, preparations are ongoing behind the scenes for a major launch event to kick start the programme with a bang.

-But equally important will be the work of the Rail Week STEM Ambassadors, which are being provided in association with the educational charity STEMNET.
-Rail Week STEM Ambassadors will be on hand to visit schools and colleges and give that all-important first-hand insight for teachers and students into the plethora of roles and career choices that exist around the in rail.
+But equally important will be the work of the YRP and Rail Week Ambassadors, inspiring young people of a career in rail through various outreach activities all year round.
+YRP and Rail Week Ambassadors will be on hand to visit schools and colleges and give that all-important first-hand insight for teachers and students into the plethora of roles and career choices that exist around the in rail.

 Rail Week is being led by Young Rail Professionals Limited, a company registered in England in Wales number 08963662.
 Young Rail Professionals is a not-for-profit membership association created by and led by young people working in a variety of rail-related roles.
 Run by volunteers, YRP seeks to support other young people in the early stages of their careers, and promote the industry to young people in education.

-More than 50 companies are joining forces to deliver Rail Week events from right across the industry.
+Rail companies and its suppliers and supporters are joining forces to deliver Rail Week events from right across the industry.
 For more information, see our Collaborators page.

 See the Rail Week events